 Same as above but will also include camper check in.
 These volunteers will work 4-9 pm on Friday evening.

 This volunteer will help campers find their sites, lead late night arrivals safely around campsites (after dark), discourage campers from driving into camp after hours.
 Monitor for safety issues.
 This can be a difficult position and needs a strong volunteer(s).
 Optional overnight duties.

-Two to four persons need to be at each of six manned checkpoints throughout the day, starting as early as 7 am, until all riders have passed through the final checkpoint.
+Two to four persons need to be at each of twelve manned checkpoints throughout the day, starting as early as 7 am, until all riders have passed through the final checkpoint.
 Each station will be open for a scheduled number of hours.
 Volunteers should greet all riders and check their overall condition, suggesting bail-out routes or ride back if needed.
 Volunteers will serve water and snacks and keep the general food area clean.
 Volunteers should check port-a-pots for tp & sanitizer needs.

 When the station is closed, these volunteers will ensure that site is clean and free of debris.
 Volunteers will bring tables, trash cans, and all remaining supplies to the next checkpoint, unless a transportation truck has been arranged.

 Most riders are pre-registered and prepaid.
 Limited same-day registration will be available.
 Volunteers at the registration tables will distribute pre-assembled registration packets to those who have prepaid and will accept registration forms and provide the same items to those riders who register that morning.

 Registration volunteers need to be on site at 4:30 AM, and all riders will have departed by 9 AM.
 These volunteers will help clean up the registration area.